-The switching voltage regulator for the CPU core can support up to 20A current, with auto-sensing voltage ID ranging from 1.8v to 3.5v.
-This will allow the regulator to run cooler and make the system more stable.
+The switching voltage regulator for the CPU core can support up to 20A of current, with the auto-sensing voltage ID ranging from 1.8V to 3.5V.
+This will allow the regulator to run cooler and thus make the system more stable.

-Intel LANDesk® Client Manager (LDCM) Support
+Intel LANDesk[®] Client Manager (LDCM) Support

 As the computer industry grows, PC systems have become more complex and harder to manage.
 Historically, only experts have been able to fully understand and control these complex systems.
-Today's users want manageable systems that interact automatically with the user.
+Today's users want manageable systems that they can interact with automatically.
 Client Manager enables both administrators and clients to:

 - Review system inventory

 - View DMI-compliant component information

-- · Back-up and restore system configuration files
+- · Back up and restore system configuration files

 - Troubleshoot

-- · Receive notification for system events
+- · Receive notifications of system events

-- · Transfer files to and from client workstations
+- Transfer files to and from client workstations

-- · Remotely reboot client workstations
+- Remotely boot up client workstations